 The project proposes a General Plan amendment, zone change, Riparian Exception, and Planned Unit Development (PUD) allowing a maximum development density of 20 dwelling units per usable acre on the project site.
 The project also proposes a Local Agency Formation Commission (LAFCo) annexation for extraterritorial water service from the City of Watsonville Public Works and Utilities Department.
 The PUD would also require any development proposal on the parcel to provide a minimum of forty percent of the total number of units as affordable.
-Following project approval, future development of the project site would be by-right in that the use and density for the site are not discretionary.
+Following project approval, future development of the project site would be by-right in that the use and density for the site would not be discretionary.
 The site contains a maximum of 4.41 usable acres equating to a maximum of 88 dwelling units.
 The remaining 2.58 acres would provide open space to protect onsite wetland and riparian areas, provide for a commercial agricultural buffer, and buffer against electromagnetic frequencies (EMF) emitted by the onsite 115kV PG&E power line.
-The project would rezone the parcel and amend the General Plan from "Single-Family Residential- 10,000 square foot minimum parcel size (R-1-10)" and "Urban Low Residential (R-UL)" to "Multi-Family Residential (RM-2) with an Open Space Easement "O" Combining District" and "Urban High Residential (R-UH) /Urban Open Space Lands (0-U)" and a PUD.
+The project would rezone the parcel and amend the General Plan from "Single-Family Residential - 10,000 square foot minimum parcel size (R-1-10)" and "Urban Low Residential (R-UL)" to "Multi-Family Residential - 2,000 square foot minimum parcel size, Regional Housing Need Site (RM-2-R) and Parks, Recreation and Open Space (PR)" zone districts with "Residential - Urban High (R-UH) /Urban Open Space Lands (O-U)" general plan designations, and a PUD.